dsphamgithub/dsphamgithub.github.io/_pages/about.md

 ---

 Hi, my name is Sonny Pham, a Senior Member of the IEEE.
 I am an academic staff with the School of EECMS at [Curtin University](https://www.curtin.edu.au).
 I am passionate about making impact to the real world using advances in Artificial Intelligence.
 Some more about myself
-* I am leading my IAMAI research group consisting of talented students solving challenging real-world problems.
+* I am the lead of IAMAI, a research group  of Computing staff and talented students solving challenging real-world problems using AI.
 * I am a member of [SMAAT](https://smaat.org), an international collaborative research group aiming at developing technologies to help speech language pathologists detect and treat children with speech sound disorders (SSDs)
 * I am the Course Coordinator, [Master of AI](https://study.curtin.edu.au/offering/course-pg-master-of-artificial-intelligence--mc-aintl)
 * I am a co-founder of two successful start-ups: [iCetana](https://icetana.com) and [HyprFire](https://hyprfire.com)